Djuuu/git-mr/README.md

 * `-e`, `--extended`
   Use full commit messages in description ("extended", for `git mr [open|update]`).
   You can also set `GIT_MR_EXTENDED=1` in your environment variables to always use extended commit descriptions.
+* `-s`, `--short`
+  Use short commit messages in description.
+  Useful when extended mode is enabled in configuration or environment.
 * `--no-color`
   Disable terminal colors.
 * `--no-links`